-Sister sizes come to the rescue when a bra of your actual size doesn’t fit the way it should.
-In simple words, sister sizes are nothing but equivalent bra sizes.
+Sister sizes can be a savior when the bra in your actual size doesn’t fit properly.
+In simple terms, sister sizes are equivalent bra sizes.
 The cup volume of your actual bra size and sister size bra remains the same.
-This is the reason fitting experts suggest you go for sister sizes when the original bra size doesn’t fit or is not available.
+That’s why fitting experts recommend trying sister sizes when your original bra size doesn’t fit or is unavailable.

 I Want to Know My Sister Size

 Every bra size has four sister sizes, but when selecting sister-size bras, you can ideally consider the nearest two for the best fit.

 For instance, if your bra size is 34C, your sister size up will be 36B (one band size higher and one cup size smaller).